 Variable name is generally an abbreviation or acronym describing the variable.
 Variable names in the default BMS crop ontology will be recognizable between all members of a crop community.
 Variable name is the ontology term specified in BMS data collection files and the output of statistical analyses.
-Variable names cannot contain spaces, numbers, or special characters to ensure compatibility with Breeding View (BV) statistical engine.
+Variable names cannot contain spaces or special characters with the exception of underscore, and cannot start with a number to ensure compatibility with Breeding View (BV) statistical engine and other apps.
 If variable names exceed 15 characters truncation of variable name will occur in in the graphical output of BV.
 Changing a variable name does not change the functional identity (property, method, and scale) of the variable.

 - Name & describe variable.
 Variable description is a plain language description of the variable.
-Editing or expanding a variable's definition does not change the functional identity (property, method, and scale) of the variable. - Name: B\Carotene. - Describe: Beta-carotene content, mg/kg dry matter (mg/kg d.m.) - Property describes what is being measured.
+Editing or expanding a variable's definition does not change the functional identity (property, method, and scale) of the variable. - Name: B Carotene - Describe: Beta-carotene content, mg/kg dry matter (mg/kg d.m.) - Property describes what is being measured.
 The default maize ontology has no property describing beta-carotene content, so a new one must be added.
 Select Add a New Property.